nidkil/jest-test/README.md

 ## jest-test
 > Test repository to test jest mocking and some other tips & tricks I'm documenting for myself that might be of use to others.

-**IMPORTANT**

-If you are using node v10 and npm then this repository will probably not work for you.
+**IMPORTANT:** If you are using node v10 and npm then this repository will probably not work for you.
 For more information please refer to this [jest issue](https://github.com/facebook/jest/issues/7395) on GitHub.

-In addition to testing mocking it demonstrates a couple of other things:
+In addition to testing mocking this repository demonstrates a couple of other things:
 1) Separate config files
 2) Setting aliases
 3) Webstorm tips & tricks